kean/Nuke/Documentation/Guides/image-formats.md

 **Rendering**

-To render animated GIFs, please consider using one of the open-souce GIF rendering engines, like [Gifu](https://github.com/kaishin/Gifu), [FLAnimatedImage](https://github.com/Flipboard/FLAnimatedImage), or other.
+To render animated GIFs, please consider using one of the open-source GIF rendering engines, like [Gifu](https://github.com/kaishin/Gifu), [FLAnimatedImage](https://github.com/Flipboard/FLAnimatedImage), or other.

 **Gifu Example**